How do I configure PRTG to tell me which network devices use most bandwidth?

 When you set up a new flow or Packet Sniffer sensor, three Toplists are created automatically:

 - Top Connections

 These cover the most basic needs.
 You can also edit the three Toplists or create additional ones.
 Use the Add, Edit, and Delete buttons to manage your Toplists.

 Further information on editing Toplists can be found in PRTG Manual: Toplists.

 Configure the system to use Toplists to differentiate between excessive usage based on IP address

-- Or: If you do not need long-term accounting data for each PC, and only want to know the current and recent traffic by IP, you can create just one Packet Sniffer sensor and enable the Toplist feature based on IP.
+- Or: If you do not need long-term accounting data for each PC, and only want to know the current and recent traffic by IP address, you can create just one Packet Sniffer sensor and enable the Toplist feature based on IP address.

 Note: If you have several switches/routers, you may not see all traffic if you only monitor one device.

 Once the relevant sensors have been defined, you can differentiate between bandwidth usage either by comparing the individual sensor data or by monitoring the Toplist entries.
 Toplists also include an option to show data sorted by previous periods (15 minutes by default).
 This allows you to determine at a glance which machines or users are using more or less bandwidth than in prior scans.
 Furthermore, Toplists can include listings of visited IP addresses (optionally, DNS resolution can be turned on in the Toplist settings).
 This allows you to determine which machine or user accessed which server or website.